barricklab-at-jhu/Ising_programs/heteropolymer_fit/README_heteropolymer_fit.md

 In addition, there is a single jupyter .ipynb notebook that combines all of these functions.

 Finally, there are two combined csv data sets for fitting.
-One contains only NRC-type repeats (the same data included in the homopolymer fiting folder, and the other contains X-type repeats with a threonine to valine substitution.
+One contains only NRC-type repeats (the same data included in the homopolymer fitting folder, and the other contains X-type repeats with a threonine to valine substitution.
 The data conversion script defines these two csv files.

-When fitting, the directory that houses these data should be used as the path in each script (usually I put versions of the script(s) in the same folder, so they have I can reviewany post-fit settings at a later time).

-These run in python 2.7